fogus/spiel/pyramidenspiel/toripoka/README.markdown

 *Toripoka* is a set-collecting, bluffing card game based loosely on Three Card Poker, for 2 players.
+The game takes place over a series of rounds, each played to determine the winner of one or both of the pyramids available for capture.
+Pyramids are captured by players building the best possible three-card Poker hands given three lain cards and two exposed public cards.
+The player who captures the most points when the pyramids run out wins the game.

 Setup
 =====